Graduate Courses in Applied Linguistics and Second Language Acquisition (SLA)

-This course reviews the field of second language acquisition (SLA) in order to provide students with an understanding of the way in which second languages are learned and acquired.
-The course will survey various theories of second language acquisition (e.g., Innateness and Universal Grammar, Connectionism, Input/Output, sociocultural theory), and their claims will be examined in the light of recent research findings.
+This course introduces students to the field of second language acquisition (SLA) in order to provide them with an understanding of the way in which second languages are learned and acquired.
+The course will survey various theories of second language acquisition (e.g., Innateness and Universal Grammar, Connectionism, Input/Output, sociocultural theory, emergentism), and their claims will be examined in the light of recent research findings.
 The course will also examine the impact of internal and external variables on second language acquisition and development.
-Some topics include the role of learning environment for language acquisition, explanations for differences in success among second language learners, variations in second language use, and the effect of classroom instruction on second language acquisition.
-The course also aims to compare methodologies, contexts, and results of the various studies, categorizing patterns and tendencies in their approaches to research, as well as the results of the research.
+Some topics include: the role of learning environment for language acquisition, explanations for different success among second language learners, variations in second language use, and the effect of classroom instruction in second language acquisition.

 82-885 Introduction to Qualitative Methods

 This course focuses on the theoretical and practical principles that guide qualitative inquiry in second language and multilingual contexts.
-The course provides students the opportunity to explore in-depth data collection and analysis tools (e.g., interviews, participant observation, discourse analysis, narrative analysis, etc.).
-In addition, students reflect upon the ethics and style in research reporting characteristic in this approach.
+The course provides students the opportunity to explore in depth data collection and analysis tools (e.g. interviews, participant observation, discourse analysis, narrative analysis, etc.).
+In addition, students reflect about the ethics and style in research reporting characteristic in this approach.
 The course is grounded on individual research projects conducted by students during the course of the semester.